 - 1. Students are expected to wear neat, clean, appropriate clothing that does not interfere with the purpose of school learning. - 2.
-Heads should not be covered at any time; however, religious headwear is permitted.
-If there are specific accommodations, please let our administration know. - 3.
 Footwear must be worn at all times.
-Flip-flops, sandals, and slippers are not recommended due to potential safety hazards. - 4.
+Flip-flops, sandals, and slippers are not recommended due to potential safety hazards. - 3.
 Clothing may not interfere with the educational process or rights of others and should not depict, advertise, or encourage indecent content or the use of any illegal substances.
-Clothing that includes derogatory slurs or implies hatred or prejudice toward any race, gender, social group, or religion may not be worn. - 5.
-Sleepwear is not permitted. - 6.
-All clothing must cover the buttocks when standing or sitting with fingertips as a guideline for shorts. - 7.
-See-through tops, mesh shirts, and muscle shirts worn alone are prohibited. - 8.
-Tops need to be tucked into or overlap bottom garments.
-Clothing should cover the back, chest, midriff, buttocks, and undergarments. - 9.
-Sheer or see-through garments and clothing that reveal underwear are prohibited. - 10.
-Chains that could present a danger are not permitted on clothes or accessories. - 11.
-Dress citations will be issued as a written warning to students violating dress guidelines.
-A student may be asked to change his or her clothes to adhere to the above dress guidelines.
-Progressive discipline will be assigned when a student receives a second dress citation. - 12.
+Clothing that includes derogatory slurs or implies hatred or prejudice toward any race, gender, social group, or religion may not be worn. - 4.
+All clothing must cover the buttocks when standing or sitting with fingertips as a guideline for shorts. - 5.
+See-through tops, mesh shirts, and muscle shirts worn alone are prohibited. - 6.
+Clothing should cover undergarments. - 7.
+Sheer or see-through garments and clothing that reveal underwear are prohibited. - 8.
+Chains that could present a danger are not permitted on clothes or accessories. - 9.
+A student may be asked to change his or her clothes to adhere to the above dress guidelines. - 10.
 The school administration reserves the right to make final decisions regarding the appropriateness or safety of any dress disruptive to the educational process.
+Parents will be contacted to discuss dress code infractions.